 Security and Privacy

-We have identified vulnerabilities in modern self-driving cars, rolling-shutter cameras, quantitatively showed the perils of leaked passwords and how to protect user accounts from them, and have improved the security of trigger-action-platforms (TAPs) such as If-This-Then-That by enabling them to compute on encrypted data.
-Please find details on the group’s website: https://madsp.cs.wisc.edu/.
+We have identified vulnerabilities in modern self-driving cars, rolling-shutter cameras, quantitatively showed the perils of leaked passwords and how to protect user accounts from them, and have improved the security of trigger-action-platforms (TAPs) such as If-This-Then-That by enabling them to compute on encrypted data. https://madsp.cs.wisc.edu/.

 Systems

-The systems group is interested in understanding issues general to operating systems, distributed systems, virtual machines, data centers, and high performance computing.
+The Systems Group is interested in understanding issues general to operating systems, distributed systems, virtual machines, data centers, and high performance computing.
 In addition to being a world-leader in file and storage systems research, one of our specialties is in the interaction of operating systems and hardware, including devices and new processor/memory technologies.
 We also develop technology that aids developers creating high-performance, scalable, parallel and distributed software with dynamic instrumentation.
 The group also develops systems for large-scale data analysis and machine learning.
-In addition, we are one of the few universities that are part of DOE’s Exascale Computing Program, helping to develop tools for the large supercomputers in the world.
-Read more about the systems group on their website.
+In addition, we are one of the few universities that are part of DOE’s Exascale Computing Program, helping to develop tools for the large supercomputers in the world. https://madsystems.cs.wisc.edu/

 Theory